DimitriPalmer22/Relapse-Code-Documentation/_temp/02-25 Combat Reconsiderations.md

 	- When determining which powers to give the boss, the game will prioritize the powers the player has.
 Then, the game will fill in the rest with the preset powers.

 ### It's All in Your Head
-- We need to better convey that the player is tripping out
+- ***We need to better convey that the player is tripping out throughout the course of the game.***
-- Use the same jittery material that is on the billboards but put it more throughout the rest of the game
+- We can use the same jittery material that is on the billboards but put it more throughout the rest of the game
-- We need some type of consistent visual motif for anything that SHOULD NOT exist in that space.
+- We need some type of consistent visual motif for anything that SHOULD NOT exist in a city normally.
+	- For example, if a billboard is in a place it should not be in normally, then it needs some type of ef
 - Alex's slide is good, but how is it gonna look with finalized assets?
-	- *Idea*: use one of the sloped buildings for it?
+	- *IDEA*: use one of the sloped buildings for it?
-	- *Idea*: use some type of blackout around the hole
+	- *IDEA*: use some type of blackout around the hole